 A joint COAR/EIFL/OpenAIRE panel session

-This panel will address equity and inclusion in recent open science policy developements in Asia and Europe.
+This panel addressed equity and inclusion in recent open science policy developments in Asia and Europe.

 |Moderator:||Iryna Kuchma (EIFL)|

 A joint EIFL/COAR/OpenAIRE panel session.

 - discussed why community/good governance is important and how that relates to equity and inclusion